GoogleCloudPlatform/community/tutorials/spinnaker-binary-auth/index.md

     ![Deployment Success](https://storage.googleapis.com/gcp-community/tutorials/spinnaker-binary-auth/17-deployment-ok.png)

-## Deploying a service
+## Deploy a service

 The last step is to deploy a service capable of exposing a business API.

-1. Add a parallel step to the `Deploy Application` step, with same type as the `Deploy Application` step, name it `Deploy Service`.
+1. Add a parallel step to the `Deploy Application` step, with same type as the `Deploy Application` step, and name it `Deploy Service`.

     ![Service Deployment](https://storage.googleapis.com/gcp-community/tutorials/spinnaker-binary-auth/18-svc-deployment.png)